 The inability of mainstream journalists to undertake basic fact-checking illuminated by the examples described, reinforce the veracity of Ulfkotte’s claims that corporate journalists are “educated to lie, to betray, and not to tell the truth to the public.”
 But more than that, it amounts to a stark admission that the corruption at the heart of the elite media and political establishment is systemic.
 As Mark Doran on Twitter put it: “Our corrupt politics, our international crime, and our ‘free media’ form a seamless whole.”
 The goal of this consolidation of power is to secure yet another middle east resource grab.

-By Daniel Margrain
+Author: Daniel Margrain

 Source: Road to Somewhere Else

 Origins of images: Facebook, Twitter, Wikimedia, Wikipedia, Flickr, Google, Imageinjection & Pinterest.